hillaabra/pinterest-data-pipeline934/README.md

 ## [File Structure](#file-structure)

-The files available in this repository represent those that make up the posting emulation program from my **local machine**, the notebooks that make up the processing layers of the pipeline in **the Databricks Workspace** online, and the `dags/` repository in **the S3 bucket within the MWAA environment on AWS** which monitors and orchestrates the processing of the batch layer data.
+The files available in this repository represent those that make up the posting emulation program from my **local machine**, the notebooks that make up the processing layers of the pipeline in **the Databricks Workspace** online, and the `dags/` repository in **the S3 bucket designated to the MWAA environment on AWS** which monitors and orchestrates the processing of the batch layer data.

 Also represented in the sections below are the required file structures of the S3 buckets on the AWS Console and of the EC2 Client Machine.